EricWVGG/sanity-nextjs-do-deploy/README.md

   apiEndpoint: '/api/deploy',
   // Require confirmation from user.
   // Omit or leave undefined (default) to proceed on click with no confirmation.
-  // Enter "true" for a simple confirmation message.
+  // Enter "true" for a simple confirmation message:
-  // default: "This will redeploy the website with _all_ published content.
+  //   "This will redeploy the website with ALL published content.
 Proceed?"
   requireConfirmation: true,
   // Enter a string for a custom message.
   requireConfirmation: "Ready to go?",